Republicans Voted To Give This Minocqua School Extra Funding, But Evers Said No

 At the same public hearing where students and staff of Lakeland STAR spoke before the Joint Finance Committee, hundreds of other people also asked for state help, and most of them did not get their budget requests fulfilled.

 "Deep pockets, good connections, you get stuff.
-It's the sad but unfortunate truth," said Jeff Spitzer-Resnick, a civil rights attorney advocacy chair for the Autism Society of South Central Wisconsin.
+It's the sad but unfortunate truth," said Jeff Spitzer-Resnick, a civil rights attorney and advocacy chair for the Autism Society of South Central Wisconsin.

 "I'm not judging this particular school, but these types of schools are not the go-to answer for what parents of children with autism want," he said.
 "But they've become necessary because of chronic underfunding."